 26. Allocation of Seating in the Council Chamber - To determine the seating arrangements in the Council Chamber for all Council meetings where agreement has not been reached.
 27. Use of Burnley Town Hall - To determine applications for use in accordance with Council policy 28.
 Borough Coat of Arms - To determine applications for use in accordance with Council policy.
 29. Attendance of Members at Unscheduled Meetings, Conferences, Seminars, Training Courses etc After consultation with the Executive, or all Group Leaders in an emergency, to determine in any particular case:- Whether attendance is desirable; Who the representative(s) shall be; 30.
 Replacement of Mayor's Car - In consultation with the Executive member to deal with the replacement of the Mayor's car 31.
 Corporate Hospitality Budget - To control the Corporate Hospitality budget in consultation with the Executive member.
 32. Authority to deal with invitations for the appointment of the Deputy Mayor/Mayor elect each year in accordance with the Council's normal policy and report the outcome at a future meeting of the Council.
 33. To make minor amendments to the list of appointments to outside bodies, in consultation with Group Leaders 34.
 To make any subsequent adjustment of Executive qualifications for Outside Bodies in line with Executive portfolios specified by the Leader.
-35. To make any in year appointments to Committees and Working Groups according to the political balance calculation, in consultation with relevant Group Leaders, to the extent not precluded by law.
-36. Power to authorise officers: (a) under Section 223 of the Local Government Act 1972 and Section 60 of the County Courts Act 1984, to appear on behalf of the Council in proceedings before the Magistrates' Courts and the County Courts; and (b) to issue and serve Statutory Demands under the Insolvency Act 1986.
+35. Power to authorise officers: (a) under Section 223 of the Local Government Act 1972 and Section 60 of the County Courts Act 1984, to appear on behalf of the Council in proceedings before the Magistrates' Courts and the County Courts; and (b) to issue and serve Statutory Demands under the Insolvency Act 1986.
+This power to be used for the purposes of recovering Council Tax, National Non Domestic Rates, Housing Benefit overpayments and/or sundry debts and to levy distress

-This power to be used for the purposes of recovering Council Tax, National Non Domestic Rates, Housing Benefit overpayments and/or sundry debts and to levy distress 37.
-Power to authorise contractors to undertake functions pursuant to The Local Authorities (Contracting Out of Tax Billing, Collection and Enforcement Functions) Order 1996 38.
-Licensing Town & Police Clauses Act 1847 Local Government (Miscellaneous Provisions) Act 1976 Part II 39.
+36. Power to authorise contractors to undertake functions pursuant to The Local Authorities (Contracting Out of Tax Billing, Collection and Enforcement Functions) Order 1996 37.
+Licensing Town & Police Clauses Act 1847 Local Government (Miscellaneous Provisions) Act 1976 Part II 38.
 To exercise termination rights contained in contracts, in consultation with the relevant Executive Member.
-40. To act as the appeals officer for the Assets of Community Value Panel in the event of a review of a decision being requested (from 190321).
+39. To act as the appeals officer for the Assets of Community Value Panel in the event of a review of a decision being requested (from 190321).